sumowll/BD4H-Bootcamp/web/scala-basic.md

 scala> p match {case Patient("Abc", id) => println(s"matching id is $id")}
 matching id is 1
 ```
-Here we not only matched value, but also extracted one member field from the `Patient` class instance.
+Here we not only matched `p` as `Patient` type, but also matched patient name and extracted one member field from the `Patient` class instance.

 # Standalone Program
 Working with large real world application, you usually need to compile and package your source code with some tools.
 Here we show how to compile and run a simple program with [sbt](http://www.scala-sbt.org/index.html).
 Run the sample code in 'hello-bigdata' folder
 ```
-% sbt/sbt run
+% sbt run
 Attempting to fetch sbt
 ######################################################################## 100.0%
-Launching sbt from sbt/sbt-launch-0.13.8.jar
+Launching sbt from sbt-launch-0.13.8.jar
 [info] .....
 [info] Done updating.
 [info] Compiling 1 Scala source to ./hello-bigdata/target/scala-2.10/classes...